krakintgithub/main/roadmap/Readme.md

 # Krakin't Dynamic Roadmap

 IN PROGRESS:
-- Code and deploy the webpage.
 - Add 10KRK to a miner, as a bounty to show how the miner works.
+- Register Krakin't as the sole proprietorship in Canada, Ontario
+- LinkedIn registration
+- List the token on coinbase and etherscan
+- Coding the miner APP

 OPEN:
 - Mention the token once everything is properly done, here: https://en.bitcoin.it/wiki/Proof_of_burn
-- Register Krakin't as the sole proprietorship in Canada, Ontario
 - Register the logo and a trademark
 - Investigate Metamask code to become the the Krakin't DAPP
 - Code the treasury